Disability Benefits for Diabetes Patients

 - Cerebral edema and seizures

-This is too much fluid in the brain tissues.
-Could cause unconsciousness, brain injury, headaches, pain.
+This is too much fluid in the brain tissues and can cause unconsciousness, brain injury, headaches, and pain.

 - Cognitive impairments, psychological issues

 Pain causes problems with thinking and the ability to focus on a problem, along with the possibility of depression or anxiety.

 You have daily dialysis because your kidneys are not filtering properly or your creatine or protein levels are too high.

 Blood vessel damage in the eyes.
 This leads to blindness and causes a serious loss of peripheral vision.
 To qualify under this disease, a person must be effectively blind.